KITATUS/KITATUS.github.io/_posts/2022-02-18-eventdispatchersdelegates.md

 <script src="https://gist.github.com/KITATUS/12b271322cab2c1f73af5b9486426a95.js"></script>

-We mark the UPROPERTY as BlueprintAssignable due to the fact that not only does this mean we can use this Delegate as an Event Dispatcher in Blueprint but we still communicate in C++ land, giving us the best of both worlds.
+We mark the UPROPERTY as BlueprintAssignable due to the fact that not only does this mean we can use this Delegate as an Event Dispatcher in Blueprint but we still can communicate in C++ land, giving us the best of both worlds.

 The other parts to this .h file are giving us a mesh so we can see the coin and a sphere component so we can do something when the player overlaps this actor.
 Just like with the BlueprintAssignable flag, we have added BlueprintNativeEvent to our Overlap function to give us the power of both worlds, allowing us to deal with this overlap either within our .cpp file or in a Blueprint child of this actor.